Discrimination and Harassment

 - Write down what is happening.
 Carefully document the dates, times, locations, witnesses and details of all incidents.

-You can stop the behaviour by taking action, either by yourself or with the help of others.
 While reporting violations of human rights can be intimidating, assistance in addressing these situations is often required.

 Confidentiality